awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-nodejs.md

 Install the Amazon S3 package using [npm \(the Node\.js package manager\)](https://www.npmjs.com)\.

-From the `awsnodesample` directory in the package, enter the following command to install the Amazon S3 package:
+From the `awsnodesample` directory in the package, enter the following command to install the Amazon S3 package\.

 ```
 npm install @aws-sdk/client-s3